Mienjung97/PROject-GOLFblog/README.md

 **2024-09-02**
 * Bug: Due to problems in the requirements.txt file, I was unable to deploy on heroku.
 Rerunning the "pip3 freeze > requirements.txt" command fixed the problem.

+**2024-09-03**
+* Bug: Search: titles of posts were not shown, it just returned the same string over and over (functioning as a link for the correct post).
+Fixed this issue with my mentor by removing a string from the "Post" model.

+**2024-09-03**
+* Bug: Profile dropdown menu does not work when on someone elses profile, also if visiting an admins profile, the user would see the "Admin Panel" link.
+Fixed this issue with my mentor by changing the code in the base.html template from *{% if user.is_authenticated and request.user == user %}* to just *{% if user.is_authenticated %}* (Profile dropdown menu fix) and by changing *{% if user.is_staff %}* to *{% if request.user.is_staff %}* only admins are now able to see the "Admin Panel"

 ### Unfixed Bugs

-**2022-10-14**
-* Search bar titles of posts are not shown
-* Profile dropdown menu does not work when on someone elses profile
+**2024-09-03**
+* CSRF error, more info in the *Known Bugs* section.
+* A staff member cannot pin a post in the admin panel without haveing at least one like

 # Deployment